Timutei/ITAnthropologists/content/posts/my-first-post.md

 +++
 ## Introduction

 Navigating Git, Hugo and CloudFlare.
-Lets see how easy this is!
+Let’s see how easy this is!